MaartenBaert/ssr/README.md

 Compiling
 ---------

 First compile GLInject.
 Go to the glinject directory and run both 'compile32' and 'compile64'.
+If compile32 fails but compile64 works, read the instructions above again :).

 You can compile the main program by running 'qmake' followed by 'make'.
 Alternatively you can use Qt Creator (just open the project file).